We round up the most useful mobile apps for cyclists: if you use an app not listed here, tell us about it

 - Garmin Connect: Two way communication: weather and notifications appear on your handlebars, and ride data is logged on your phone.

-17 of the best cycling apps: in detail
+Best cycling apps: 17 clever apps in detail

 One of the most popular GPS cycling apps offers an array of handy ride logging functions which are then uploaded to your online Strava profile.
 The app keeps track of your ride stats as you travel, including speed, time and distance all the while tracking where you’ve been.
 At the end of your ride, you can view further stats such as calories burned and elevation ridden – plus whether you have set a new record on any of the numerous Strava segments.

 Planning your cycle route is made easy with CycleMaps, which uses a host of sources such as OpenCycleMaps and CycleStreets to plot the most direct and safest route for you and your bike.
 You can plot a simple A to B route, or include multiple stops or ‘via’ points.
 You can also tailor the routes it uses, so that if you fancy a slow, scenic ride it will find the right path, or a more direct, quicker route for fast commuting or training.
 Also available as an online mapping tool.

 Map My Ride

 Map My Ride was one of the original ride-logging services, and despite fierce competition for space on your phone from the likes of Strava, it still offers a lot.
 The app records a host of data from your ride, including distance, speed, elevation and a detailed route.
 All of this can be uploaded to the Map My Ride site for detailed analysis and sharing with other users, if you wish.
 Like Strava, Map My Ride also includes timed sections, called Courses, where you can try and set the fastest time.